salihdaher9/Store_Managment_API/README.md

 # 🛍️  App Backend for A Local Business

-This is the backend service for a  inventory and transaction app designed for a local business.
+This is the backend service for an inventory and transaction app designed for a local business.
 It automates inventory tracking, profit calculations, and supports role-based access for efficient store management. this backend is used by one business in my city!
 ---